Code-Institute-Submissions/instrument/README.md

 <h3>User Story 6: A user receives email confirmations on purchases</h3>

 <h3>User Story 7: A user is able to see their own user profile page</h3>

+<h3>Testing</h3>
+I went through all of the user stories above and everything works fine, especially as I followed the instructional videos in fine detail, except for the bug that I outlined below.

 <h3>Current Bugs</h3>
 <b>For some reason the profile.html template is not displaying as django says it is not there:</b>
 <br>